Skip to content

 status: "actionable"

-• Add your new rule using logzilla rules add 100-failed-login-tracking.yaml
+• Incorporate the new rule using logzilla rules add 100-auth-fail-tracking.yaml

 User Tags Field Selector